EbrahimKaram/LebaneseEngineers/README.md

 https://www.oea.org.lb/Arabic/MembersSearch.aspx?pageid=112

 now if just search we will get ability to download the excel but it doesn't have the latin names.
+You can check the excel they provide `OEA-All-Members.xlsx`.
+This is not what I like and is incomplete in my opinion.
+We can scrap the directory website and get what we need

 We want to have a database of Latin names to Arabic names.
-It would be useful to train a model for later for Arabic to English
+It would be useful to train a model for later for Arabic to English or the other way around.

 ## Let's see what the actual request is
-We open Developer tools and monitor the network and see what requests are being done
+We open Developer tools and monitor the network and see what requests are being done when we click on search.

-We can see that the network is sending the following request
+We can see that the page is sending the following request
 ```
 https://www.oea.org.lb/Arabic/GetMembers.aspx?PageID=112&CurrPage=1&fstname=&lstname=&fatname=&numb=&spec=-1&spec1=-1&searchoption=And&rand=0.9449476735976416